-Sick Leave Scheme for Registered Teachers in Primary and Post Primary Schools
+Sick Leave Scheme for Registered Teachers in Recognised Primary and Post Primary Schools

-The Minister for Education and Science directs your attention to the agreed regulations and procedures regarding sick leave for registered teachers who are serving in primary, voluntary secondary, community and comprehensive schools and with vocational education committees.
-These agreed procedures apply to teachers who are in receipt of incremental salary under a permanent whole-time (PWT), contract of indefinite duration (CID), temporary whole-time (TWT) regular part-time (RPT) or Fixed-term contract as defined in the Protection of Employees (Fixed-Term Work) Act 2003 Final Implementation Agreement.
+The Minister for Education and Skills directs you to implement the regulations and procedures regarding sick leave for eligible registered teachers employed in an approved teaching post wholly funded by monies provided by the Oireachtas.
+These procedures apply to teachers who are in receipt of incremental salary under a permanent contract, contract of indefinite duration (CID), or fixed-term contract (e.g. temporary whole-time (TWT), regular part-time (RPT)) as defined in the Protection of Employees (Fixed-Term Work) Act 2003.

-The regulations and procedures are to be implemented by each employer with immediate effect and all teachers must adhere to the terms of the attached sick leave scheme.
+The regulations and procedures are to be implemented with effect from 1st September 2010 and all teachers must adhere to the terms of the attached sick leave scheme.

 An Occupational Health Strategy has been put in place as a supportive resource for teachers.
 The aim of this strategy is to promote the health of teachers in their workplace, with a focus primarily on prevention rather than cure.
 This strategy has been progressed in consultation with teachers unions and management bodies.
-The Occupational Health Strategy comprises of the Employee Assistance and Occupational Health Services for teachers.
+The Occupational Health Strategy comprises the Employee Assistance and Occupational Health Services for teachers.